syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 ![BPMN Text Annotation](BPMN-Shapes-Images/bpmn-textannotation.png)

-The following code example represent how to create a TextAnnotation and make a connection between Activity and TextAnnotation shape.
+The following code example represents how to create a TextAnnotation and make a connection between the Activity and TextAnnotation shape.

 {% tabs %}
 {% highlight c# %}

-//Initialize the diagram
+//Initialize the diagram.
 SfDiagram diagram = new SfDiagram();

-//Initialize the BpmnNodeViewModel
+//Initialize the BpmnNodeViewModel.
 BpmnNodeViewModel node = new BpmnNodeViewModel()
 {
    OffsetX = 150,